itascaconsulting/PFC3D_OpenFOAM/README.md

 - No turbulence model is included in the analysis.

+- Time derivatives of porosity are not included in the momentum or continuity equations.

 - Further verification of the coupled system is underway.

 # More Information

-Documentation for OpenFOAM can be found here: http://cfd.direct/openfoam/documentation/
+Documentation for *OpenFOAM* can be found here: http://cfd.direct/openfoam/documentation/